StayPirate/secbox/README.md

             <YOUR_USERNAME>@wotan:~>

-## Test it
+## Try it

-If you manage to take all the above steps you should now be able to use secbox!
-First of all, ensure your shell rc-script has been re-sourced (open a new shell, manually source it, or manually run `eval "$(secbox --alias)"`).
+If you successfully went through all the above steps you should now be able to use secbox!
+First of all, ensure your shell has sourced its updated rc-script (open a new shell, manually source it, or manually run `eval "$(secbox --alias)"`).

-Now it's time to check if scebox works as expected.
-Run `secbox echo Hello outside world, I\'m running inside the container.`
+It's time to check if scebox works as expected, try to run the following example:

     host> secbox echo Hello outside world, I\'m running inside the container.
     Hello outside world, I'm running inside the container.

-Since this is your first time running secbox, then the container will be automatically created, hence you will see some extra output.
+Since that's probably your first time running secbox the container will be automatically created, hence you will see some extra output.

-Keep in mind that well-designed containers are [ephemeral](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/#create-ephemeral-containers), and that's the case of [secbox-image](https://gitlab.suse.de/security/secbox-image), the container image under the secbox's hood.
-That's mean that you're free to destroy/replace the container at your will, nothing will change from your point of view.
-To make it easy you can use `secbox --destroy` to delete the currently running container.
+Keep in mind that well-designed containers are [ephemeral](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/#create-ephemeral-containers), and that's the case of [secbox-image](https://gitlab.suse.de/security/secbox-image) (the container image under secbox's hood).
+In other words you're free to destroy/replace your running container at your will, it is recreated as soon as secbox is called again and nothing will change from your point of view.
+Try `secbox --destroy -f` to delete the currently running container then re-run secbox, like: `secbox echo I\'m Mr. Meeseeks!
+Look at me!`.

 Last but not least, don't forget `secbox --help` is your friend.